mbod/comm3130_F24/syllabus.md

             -   Brainstorming possible ides
             -   Come up with 2 or 3 possible topics
             -   What would be RQs for each and the required data and types of analysis?

+## Week 9 - Collocation (cont.) and Finding, building and using corpora - Part 2

+-   Tue 10/22/24 - **Online corpus compilation**
+    -   *Topics*:
+        -   More on collocation and collocation networks
+        -   Using APIs to compile a corpus (e.g., Genius.com, social media)
+        -   Understanding web page structures
+        -   HTML and CSS basics
+        -   Using web scraping and crawling to build a corpus

+    -   *Coding*:
         -   calculating collocates
         -   from KWIC object (individual keyword)
         -   from collocates (e.g 2nd order collocates or collocates of